redwing555/budget-app-/README.md

 # Budget App

-An application about building a mobile web application where you can manage your budget: you have a list of transactions associated with a category, so that you can see how much money you spent and on what.
+An app where you can manage your budget: you can manage a list of transactions associated with a certain category, keeping a detailed record of expenses.

 ## Built With
 - Ruby